 Will quiet or remote employees be left out?

-The opposite!
+Just the opposite!
 Since recognition is given by everyone, Bonusly a great way to recognize employees who don't have the visibility to show off their own accomplishments.

 Peer recognition empowers everyone highlight accomplishments, which means every employee will be recognized more often.